Efficient quantum and simulated annealing of Potts models using a half-hot constraint: Annealing of the ferromagnetic Potts model

 \section{Annealing of the ferromagnetic Potts model}

-This section analytically investigates the order of the phase transitions during QA in the fully connected ferromagnetic Potts model and proposes an iterative optimization under the half-hot constraint.
+This section analytically investigates the order of the phase transition during QA in the fully connected FM Potts model and proposes an iterative optimization under the half-hot constraint.
 The proposed method is applicable to both QA and SA.
 The Hamiltonian of QA is given as follows:

-where $J > 0$, and $\Gamma$ controls the strength of the transvers magnetic field.
-Equation (\ref{eq:binary2Ising}) is used to represent $\hat{\mathcal{H}_{0}}$ with only Ising spins.
-If $\lambda > 0$, the ground states of Eq. (\ref{eq:ferro_one-hot_rep}) are identical to those of the original ferromagnetic Potts model.